dp-os/gez/examples/docs/src/en/api/core/app.md

 # App

-`App` is the application abstraction of the Gez framework, providing a unified interface to manage application lifecycle, static resources, and server-side rendering.
+`App` is the application abstraction in the Gez framework, providing a unified interface to manage the application lifecycle, static resources, and server-side rendering.

 ```ts title="entry.node.ts"
 export default {